AnnaLewan/SimplySAS/README.md

 SimplySAS
 -----------------------------------------------------------------------------------------------------

 Reimplementation of AmpliSAS.
-Performs genotyping of amplicon sequencing data by clustering errors and filtering artefacts following a 3-step based analysis: de-multiplexing, clustering and filtering.
+Performs genotyping of amplicon sequencing data by clustering errors and filtering artefacts following a 3-step based analysis: file preprocessing, clustering and filtering.

 Files in repository: